 I worked on K–12 library nonfiction for Marshall Cavendish before the company got bought and stopped using freelancers.

-I have edited, proofread, and fact-checked middle school ELA and science materials for MPS, including for the National Geographic product Lift.
+I have edited and proofread K–8 ELA and fact-checked science materials for MPS, including for the National Geographic product Lift.

-I've worked on science, business, and social studies texts and digital study guide materials for OpenStax, even writing a study guide for business, anatomy, and American government textbooks and writing assessment distractors for an anatomy book.
+I've worked on science, business, and social studies texts and digital study guide materials for OpenStax, even writing a study guide for business and American government textbooks and writing assessment distractors for an anatomy book.

 I very much enjoy working on English language arts textbooks in grades 6–12 for Public Consulting Group, in both print and digital versions.

 I've worked on some books for the Motorbooks and Zenith imprints.

 I worked on college-level U.S. history and Introduction to Information Technology online course assessments.

 I work on product photography, catalog creation, and Facebook posts for a local artisan.

-I started proofreading sports books for Triumph in late October 2008.
+I started proofreading sports books for Triumph in October 2008.
 What fun!

 I first edited books for Viking Woodcrafts in 2006 and started doing craft project photography for the books in 2007.

 Willow Wolfe/Princeton Brush

 I worked on a series of painting booklets for professional artist Willow Wolfe and marketing materials for Princeton Brush through my contact with Willow.

 The first fiction novel I ever copy edited was a 200,000-word sci-fi novel by my former professor: The Marsco Dissident, which is part one of a series of four books.
 I'm honored that he pegged me for it, as I'd worked only on nonfiction during my publishing career previous to this book.